puzzle/ansible-training/content/labs/04.3/_index.en.md

 - Include a task using the debug module to print out all content of the variable `output`.
 If unsure, consult the documentation about the debug module.

 ### Task 2
-- Add another task to the playbook `output.yml` using the debug module and print out the resultng filenames of the search above.
+- Add another task to the playbook `output.yml` using the debug module and print out the resulting filenames of the search above.

 {{% notice tip %}}
 Use an appropriate return value to show the output.
 Information about return values can be found here: [Ansible Docs - Common Return Values](https://docs.ansible.com/ansible/latest/reference_appendices/common_return_values.html)